 An example is the “nod” technique.
 If a customer orders fries, the order taker should look them in the eye and say, “A large fry?” while nodding.
 Most likely, customers will reply in the affirmative, even if they were originally planning on ordering a small fry.

-Although it is usually ignored, downselling can be the perfect alternative to upselling, especially in these times of economic hardship.
+Although it is usually ignored, downselling can be the perfect alternative to food truck upselling, especially in these times of economic hardship.
 Downselling involves offering a more expensive option first, and then offering a more economical alternative when the customer refuses.
 This will make customers perceive the more economical item as a higher value.